1831 reform riots: Bristol

 Rioting took place in Bristol after the arrival of anti-reform judge Charles Wetherell in the city for the annual assizes on 29 October.
 Wetherell's carriage was attacked and civic and military authorities lost control of the situation.
 There followed two days of rioting and looting in which much of the city centre was burned and prisoners freed from the jails.
 The riots were brought to an end on 31 October by which time £300,000 of damage had been caused and up to 250 casualties incurred.

 The Bristol Corporation, the local authority, was criticised for its handling of the riots.
 Its mayor, Charles Pinney was tried for neglect of duty and found not guilty.
-The military commander, Lieutenant-Colonel Thomas Brereton, was court-martialled for his actions in the event and committed suicide before he could be sentenced.
+The military commander, Lieutenant-Colonel Thomas Brereton, was court-martialled for his actions in the event though killed himself before he could be sentenced.
 A royal commission found the corporation incapable of controlling the city and it was subsequently reformed by the Municipal Corporations Act 1835.